-Risk communication refers to the dissemination of information to the public about health risks and events and encompasses the range of communication skills required through the preparedness, response and recovery phases of a public health event.
-Risk communication is one of the core pillars of the response to public health risks and plays a vital role in influencing informed decisions and making positive behavior change.
+Risk communication refers to the dissemination of information to the public about health risks and events.
+It encompasses a range of communication skills required through preparedness, response, and recovery phases of a public health event.
+Risk communication is one of the core pillars of the response to public health risks and plays a vital role in influencing informed decisions and making positive behavioral change.

-The objective of this course is to improve written and oral communication skills and to provide hands on experience in the art of two-way communication of environmental and occupational issues between scientists and managers, policy makers and the public.
+The objective of this course is to improve written and oral communication skills and provide hands on experience in the art of two-way communication of occupational issues between scientists, managers, policy makers, and the public.